pdxmele/gwyw-osm/converters.md

 ###Smaller datasets:

 ####To GeoJSON:
-* osm-and-geojson : an easy web-based tool where you just paste in your .osm file and click a button
+* osm-and-geojson : an easy web-based tool where you just paste in your OSM XML and click a button
   * http://aaronlidman.com/osm-and-geojson
 * osm2geo: JavaScript that you can add to a webpage to make the browser do the work
   * https://gist.github.com/tecoholic/1396990
-* osmtogeojson: another tool written with JavaScript, can be used as a NodeJS library or a script on a page
+* osmtogeojson: another tool written with JavaScript, can be used as a NodeJS library or a script on a webpage
   * https://github.com/tyrasd/osmtogeojson

 ####To Shapefile: